Online multiple hypothesis testing: Extensions and future directions

-\textit{Online FDX control and FDR at stopping times} \\ \citet{xu2022dynamic} focused on online control of the FDX (see Section~\ref{subsec:error_rates}).
-Prior to this work, the only online procedure that controlled the FDX was proposed by~\citet{Javanmard2018}, but this had very low power (no better than alpha-spending). \citet{xu2022dynamic} proposed the \textit{supLORD} algorithm, which has a higher power and provably controls the FDX when the null $p$-values are conditionally superuniform.
-One feature of this algorithm is that it allows the user to choose the number of rejections after which FDX control begins, in exchange for more power.
-SupLORD is based on the GAI framework, and the authors also show how to dynamically chooses larger test levels $\alpha_t$ when the wealth is large, allowing the algorithm to fully utilise its wealth and increases its power as a result.
+\citet{xu2022dynamic} focused on online control of the FDX (see Section~\ref{subsec:error_rates}).
+Prior to this work, the only online procedure that controlled the FDX was proposed by~\citet{Javanmard2018}, but this had very low power (no better than alpha-spending). \citet{xu2022dynamic} proposed the supLORD algorithm, which has a higher power and provably controls the FDX when the null $p$-values are conditionally superuniform.
+One feature of this algorithm is that it allows the user to choose the number of rejections after which FDX control begins, in exchange for more power. supLORD is based on the GAI framework, and the authors also show how to dynamically choose larger test levels $\alpha_t$ when the wealth is large, allowing the algorithm to fully utilise its wealth and increase its power as a result.
 Finally, the authors show that supLORD also controls the mFDR and FDR at both fixed times and stopping times.
-Hence, supLORD provides the first guarantee for online FDR control at stopping times (LORD, SAFFRON and ADDIS only control the mFDR at stopping times and not the FDR).\\[-6pt]
+Hence, supLORD provides the first guarantee for online FDR control at stopping times (LORD++, SAFFRON and ADDIS only control the mFDR at stopping times and not the FDR).